 The pelvic bone projects beyond the set of the tail and is at an approximate 30 degree angle from a perfectly horizontal line.
 The upper and lower thighs are well muscled and of approximately equal length with medium bone.
 The stifles are well bent.
 The hocks are well let down and perpendicular to the ground from any angle.
 The hindfeet point straight ahead, are slightly smaller than the forefeet, and are well arched with deep pads.

 The Löwchen must be shown in the traditional Lion Clip.
 The unclipped areas of the coat are long, rather dense and moderately soft in texture.
 The unique Löwchen coat consists of hairs of varying diameters with a more noticeable collection of denser hair around the neck and withers.
 The coat may fall to either side but must never be artificially parted.
 It has a slightly to moderately wavy appearance.
 Wiry, woolly, curly, and flat coat textures are not correct and are to be penalized to the degree of severity.
-No scissoring or shaping of the unclipped coat is permitted.
 Puppies typically have a softer coat.
-Lion Clip - the coat is clipped to about ⅛ inch on the following parts of the body: from the last rib back to and including the hindquarters; the hindquarters to the hock joints; the front legs from the elbows to a point on the legs which is equal to the same distance from the ground to the hock joints leaving cuffs of hair on all four legs; the tail from the base to approximately one-half way to the tip leaving a plume at the end of the tail; and the feet are entirely clipped.
-The unclipped areas must be completely natural and untrimmed.
-On no account should the unclipped areas be smoothed, shortened, shaped or otherwise tidied with anything other than a comb or brush.
-Any clip other than specified or any shaping or scissoring of the long coat are disqualifications.
+Lion Clip - the coat is clipped to approximately ⅛ inch on the following parts of the body: from the last rib back to and including the hindquarters; the hindquarters to the hock joints; the front legs from the elbows to a point on the legs which is equal to the same distance from the ground to the hock joints leaving cuffs of hair on all four legs; the tail from the base to approximately one-half way to the tip leaving a plume at the end of the tail; and the feet are entirely clipped.
+The unclipped areas must be natural and untrimmed.
+Appearance should not be sculpted or scissored.
+No other trimming or sculpting of the coat is warranted and is to be severely penalized as to preclude placement.